Watomsk/Overlays/README.md

 There are more overlays than the ones shown here.
 The zip files contain a black and dark gray variant of each overlay, as well as alternative designs for some of them.

 Notes:
 * For the GBA overlays use Integer Scale by opening Retroarch in game and going to Settings > Video > Scaling, and turning ON the Integer Scale option.
-You will also need to adjust the Viewport Anchor Bias Y to 0.05 value.
+Ensure that Aspect Ratio is Core Provided.
+Viewport Anchor Bias X should be 0.50, while Viewport Anchor Bias Y should be 0.00.

+Changelog:
+6/8 - Fixed issue with GBA overlays.

 ## Game Boy DMG